vitorio/tertile-cua-redaction/README.md

 ## How to run it

+I'm using the local implementation of Isaac because at the time I wrote this, there was an overbilling issue with Perceptron's hosting partner, Features and Labels.
+It's since been resolved!
+But for this agent, make sure you have at least 10GB of disk space free to download the Isaac model.

+Make sure Ollama is installed and running, with a model downloaded.
+My Ollama install defaulted to Gemma3-4B, so that's what this agent uses.

 You can swap out Isaac's prompt, Ollama's prompt, or Ollama's model by either changing the code or setting some environment variables.

-I'm using the local implementation of Isaac because there seems to be an overbilling issue with Perceptron's hosting partner, Features and Labels.
-Hopefully that'll get resolved soon, but I can't recommend you try it there until it's fixed, unless you can cover 2,500x the per-token rate. 😬  Because of this, make sure you have at least 10GB of disk space free to download the Isaac model.
+See instructions at the end.

 Create a new Python virtual environment, and install the dependencies: